uriahpissalidis/leetcode_easy/README.md

 -Added a python solution to leetcode #136 on 08/26/22, Single Number <br>
 -Added a python solution to leetcode #590 on 09/04/22, N-ary Tree Postorder Traversal <br>
 -Added a python solution to leetcode #258 on 09/06/22, Add Digits, easy once trick is realized <br>
+-Added a python solution to leetcode #520 on 09/07/22, Detect Capital, weird title for what the question was asking (in my opinion) <br>